jadpole/jadpole.github.io/_posts/2015-07-31-type-system.md

-Trait dependencies specify the subset in which a trait must exist, without specifying how to implement it, while conditional implementations (which are _really_ just the trait version of generic functions) specify the subset in which a trait exists, forcing similar types to share an part of their implementation.
+Trait dependencies specify the subset in which a trait must exist, without specifying how to implement it, while conditional implementations (which are _really_ just the trait version of generic functions) specify the subset in which a trait exists, forcing similar types to share a common behavior.

 I'm still developing these ideas, so any insight that you might have is more than welcome.
 I believe that it is important to state the philosophy and the mathematical foundations of a language when we want it to evolve without it becoming the next bloated mess.
-It also helps to _reason_ in a given language;
+It also helps to _reason_ in a given language and write _idiomatic code_, whatever this means.
-for example, when I'm unsure about about how my program's data structures should combine and cooperate.

 Plus I'm a big mathematics lover, and it makes me happy to connect ([join](https://github.com/rust-lang/rfcs/blob/master/text/1102-rename-connect-to-join.md)? :P) the semantics of software development and set theory.
 Even if it probably doesn't change much in everyday programming.

-Anyway! 'hope you enjoyed.
+Anyway!
+Hope you enjoyed.